elasticjava/inbot-es-http-client/README.md

 - We know it works because our internal integration tests use this a lot but test coverage inside this recently ossed project is obviously less than ideal.
 This needs to be remedied.
 We welcome pullrequests for this.
 - It does not currently support the full ES API.
 We only implemented the bits we use.
 The good news is that this is easily addressed.
 We welcome pull requests for this.
 - Nobody else currently is using this because we just released it; so you'll have to take our word for all this ;-)
+- The API is not entirely stable yet.
+I may move things around as long as it is easy and convenient.
+At some point we'll slap on 1.0 but until then this is not a final API.

 # Maven